 There are so many benefits of doing yoga.
 Yoga can help you:

-slow down the harmful effects of an office job
+- slow down the negative effects of an office job

 It’s a practice that is both physical exercise, helping improve toning, stamina, posture, strength, balance, and flexibility, as well as a discipline that helps you de-stress, relax, feel healthier and more energetic.

 The best way to know if yoga is for you is to give it a try.
 Do your due diligence first – visit a few different studios or, if you plan to do a class online, contact us with your questions.
 We will let you know what classes would suit you best and give you any advice you need before practicing.
 If you are someone recovering from an injury or are of poor health we recommended seeing a physician before practicing.
 Especially if you think there may be risks associated with practicing yoga.

 What do I need to know before doing my first class?

 Many of the expectations of a yoga studio are similar to any class – arrive early, don’t wear perfume, and don’t interrupt the teacher.
 Questions are always welcome, but you may want to ask at the beginning or end of the class, depending on how many students are present.
 If you’re doing a class with DoYogaWithMe, you’ll be in your own home so do what you want!